oda1560/XHRTool/README.md

 XHRTool
 =======
-This is a utility for making HTTP requests simulating XHR requests
+This is a utility for making HTTP requests
+Can be used to debug AJAX calls and other HTTP calls in general